Apply / Audition

 - Applicants electing the performance or conducting options must audition in person for area faculty.

-- Applicants electing music education, music education with Kodály emphasis, or music therapy may audition in person or submit a DVD.
+- Applicants electing music education, music education with Kodály emphasis, or music therapy may audition in person or submit a recording.

 - the School will be in contact once we receive your complete application to schedule an audition.